rlespinasse/canary/backend/index.md

-changes and some other things..
+some changes and some other things